data-mie/dbt-course/labs/lab1.md

   from joined
   ```

-  (3) Execute `dbt run` in the console to make sure everything is working.
+  (3) Execute `dbt run -s orders` in the console.
+What happens, do you get an error?
+If so, why and how can you fix it?
+Rerun the model with the `-d` / `--debug` flag to debug the process and see what's going on.

 </details>